csci-1301/csci-1301.github.io/docs/user_guide.md

     - All resources are labelled when applicable
         - at minimum list prerequisites and security-related aspects
         - see [Content Labelling](#content-labelling) for more details

+ - **Markdown**
+    - text documents are written in readme files using standard markdown syntax
+    - we will use a convention of always naming such files `readme.md` (lowercase)

 - **Images**
     - Images require a descriptive alt tag for accessibility
     - Store images in the repository in `img` directory because pandoc will look for images there